hasib-rashid/google-clone/README.md

 Instead i used a API from Rapid Api which is unlimited searches for free (I know its dumb but whatever)

 Time took for this project: 4 - 5 hours

+### Also do note that all of this is my code, I didnt copy it from any other sources.
+Feel free to copy my project
 ### Feel Free to contribute and open pull requests, I will appreciate it 😀

 ### Made with ❤ by Hasib Al Rashid